rfmoz/tuptime/README.md

   - Registers as a table or list ordering by any label.
   - The whole life of the system or only a part of it, closing the range between startups/shutdowns or timestamps.
   - Accumulated running and sleeping time over an uptime.
-  - The kernel version used.
+  - The kernel version used and boot idenfiers.
   - The system state at specific point in time.